DavidSpickett/BadgerKernel/README.md

 ### Bare Metal

-Install cmake and an arm-none-eabi or aarch64-elf toolchain.
+Install cmake, ninja and an arm-none-eabi or aarch64-elf toolchain.
 (Linaro releases are the easiest way to get these)

 Install QEMU with Arm support (this will get you aarch64 too):
 ```